south-bend-code-works/intro-to-web-dev/lessons/module2/blackjack.md

 }
 ```

-Here the **values** are either a string or a number.
+In the code immediately above, the **values** are either a string or a number.
 However, in the code with the double loops, the card object instead looks like this:

 ```
 var card = {